Designated and Reserve Funds - 302.1

 The following policies are for the purpose of encouraging use rather than accumulation of designated funds and for the purpose of promoting active management of designated funds.

-- On income-earning designated funds there will be a 16% service charge on income earned quarterly.
+- On income-earning designated funds there will be an 18% service charge on income earned quarterly.

-- At the beginning of each fiscal year, a budget (a plan for spending that includes allocations to salaries, fringes and maintenance, as appropriate) for designated funds should be established for any anticipated income.
-The budget approval form must be completed and signed by the appropriate Vice Chancellor.
-Include the 16% service charge as an expenditure.
+- At the beginning of each fiscal year, a budget (a plan for spending that includes allocations to salaries, fringes, and maintenance, as appropriate) for designated funds should be established for any anticipated income.
+The budget approval form must be completed and signed by the appropriate vice chancellor.
+Include the 18% service charge as an expenditure.

 - New faculty start-up funds must be spent within two years of first day of employment.

-- Gifts are to be processed by Development office.
+- Gifts are to be processed by the Development Office.

 - All faculty excellence funds must be spent in one year.

 The following are policies dictating the carry forward of dollars from one fiscal year to the next.

 - Indirect Cost Income (Research Support Funds).
 These funds, which originate from indirect cost recovery, will be allowed 100% carryover at year-end up to a cap of $100,000 per college/school/vice chancellor.
 (IEA, IOG, MidSouth, APAC, and SBTDC will not be considered as part of dean’s $100,000.
 They are also restricted to a carryover of $100,000.)